 Homes built on hills often need booster stations to get water from the system to their homes.
 Booster station pumps water to higher elevations in order to provide adequate water for domestic use and fire flow.
 City booster stations have generators or diesel powered pumps to ensure continuous pumping of water, even in the event of a power outage.

 Registrations can be made online at www.prcity.com/recreation or in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Thursday, 12-5pm).

 Use of Facilities Applications are available at www.prcity.com/recreation or at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Friday, 12-5pm).
 You can fax completed applications to (805)237-6424 or bring them to the Registration Desk.
 Please call (805)237-3988 for assistance.

 Most of our camps, classes, lessons and leagues take place at Centennial Park (600 Nickerson Drive, Paso Robles).
 Our offices are located there as well.

 Centennial Park is open every day from dawn until 11pm.
 Times for classes, lessons and leagues vary.
 Our Registration Desk is open Monday-Thursday, 12-5pm and is located in the administration building at Centennial Park (600 Nickerson Drive, Paso Robles).

 There is no membership necessary, but there is a fee for each activity.
 Some classes carry a one-time fee while some continuing classes offer monthly rates and/or punch passes.

 Youth and Senior scholarships are available.
 You must apply in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Thursday, 12-5pm), or complete a registration form, available here.

 We have year-round aquatics programs at Municipal Pool (534 28th Street, Paso Robles).
 Youth swim lessons are offered during summer months, typically June through August.
 Click here to be linked to our aquatics webpage.

-There is no open swim offered but during summer months, but there are several themed swim days/evenings.
+There is no open swim offered, except during summer months.
+There are also several themed swim days/evenings.
 Click here to be linked to our aquatics webpage.